Three historic trails lead to Santa Fe, New Mexico.

-Getting to the trailhead requires driving through a few miles of well-fenced tribal land after registering at a Cochiti-staffed ranger station.
+Cochiti Pueblo and the Bureau of Land Management have “concurrent jurisdiction” over Kasha-Katuwe (white cliffs).
+Getting to the trailhead requires driving through a few miles of well-fenced tribal land after registering at a pueblo-staffed ranger station.

 Along the way I found petroglyphs carved into the side of a cliff.
-Most prominent was a wavy-bodied figure of a snake, approximately five-feet long.
+Most prominent was the wavy-bodied figure of a snake, approximately five feet long.

-Archaeologists have found evidence of human habitation in the area from four-thousand years ago.
-When Coronado, the Spanish conquistador, barged through in 1540, the Cochiti Pueblo was well established.
+Archaeologists have found evidence of human habitation in the area from four thousand years ago.
+When Coronado, the Spanish conquistador, barged through in 1540, Cochiti Pueblo was well established.
 Today’s puebloans are its descendants.

 I have overused the descriptions surreal and otherworldly in my reporting, but they certainly apply to the tent rocks.